 Post members have been fully engaged in advancing our mission of "Honoring the Dead by Helping the Living”.

 The Post supports several Boy Scout troops, replete with Eagle Scouts, as well as our Woodbridge Little League baseball team.
 This year, our Scout of the Year was selected as the Virginia Boy Scout of the year.
+Our hope for the future of America is advanced through the Post's Voice of America, Patriot Pen and Teacher of the Year Programs.

 We have provided and delivered hundreds of meals, holiday and Sunday Dinners to the needy including fabulous Easter Sunday Dinners and Memorial Day Dinners to members, as well as making regular health and welfare visits to Post members.